Why give your tax to the state when you can give it to Al Falah Academy?

 Where does the contribution go?

-Contributions are used to provide financial aid to academically qualified students at Al-Falah Academy.
-They allow Al-Falah Academy to:
+Contributions are used to keep tuition affordable, provide financial aid to academically qualified students at Al Falah Academy.
+They allow Al Falah Academy to:

-allow Al-Falah Academy to reallocate money in the budget to other programs.
+- allow Al Falah Academy to reallocate money in the budget to provide more resources and programs.

 How is this possible?